 AWS CodeStar serves as a valuable tool for developers seeking a simplified and efficient development experience on the AWS cloud.
 By combining an intuitive IDE with automated CI/CD pipelines, CodeStar contributes to accelerating application delivery and fostering collaboration within development teams.

-AWS Command Line Interface (CLI)
+AWS Command Line Interface

 The AWS Command Line Interface (CLI) is a powerful tool that enables users to interact with various AWS services directly from the command line.
 This section explores the functionalities, benefits, and best practices associated with the AWS CLI.

 Key features of AWS CLI

+The following are the key features of AWS CLI: